Eileen Sharp: Early life and D'Oyly Carte

-In March 1922, at the age of 21, she was engaged by the D'Oyly Carte Opera Company and was immediately cast in the small roles of Kate in The Pirates of Penzance, the fairy Leila in Iolanthe, Peep-Bo in The Mikado, Ruth in Ruddigore and Vittoria in The Gondoliers.
-From August 1922 to mid-1923 Sharp continued to play all of these roles, adding another small part, Saphir in Patience, to her repertoire.
+In March 1922, at the age of 21, Sharp was engaged by the D'Oyly Carte Opera Company and was immediately cast in the small roles of Kate in The Pirates of Penzance, the fairy Leila in Iolanthe, Peep-Bo in The Mikado, Ruth in Ruddigore and Vittoria in The Gondoliers.
+From August 1922 to mid-1923 she continued to play all of these roles, adding another small part, Saphir in Patience, to her repertoire.
 She also understudied principal mezzo-soprano Catherine Ferguson, occasionally playing her parts: Constance in The Sorcerer, Cousin Hebe in H.M.S.
 Pinafore, Edith in Pirates, Angela in Patience, the title role in Iolanthe, Melissa in Princess Ida, Pitti-Sing in The Mikado, Margaret in Ruddigore, Phoebe in The Yeomen of the Guard and Tessa in The Gondoliers.
 When Ferguson left the company in July 1923 Sharp became the company's principal mezzo-soprano, playing these parts (originally excepting Edith, which she took on from August 1924), performing them in repertory until June 1925, and becoming popular with audiences.

-Her appearance and acting won praise from reviewers, although her singing came in for criticism.
+Sharp's appearance and acting won praise from reviewers, although her singing came in for criticism.
 Writing in The Savoyard, R. F. Bourne said of her performance as Mad Margaret in Ruddigore:

 Her interpretation of Margaret was a scintillating one, from her electrifying entrance in Act 1 and her tender and pathetic "To a Garden Full of Posies", to her scarcely controlled primness in "I Once Was a Very Abandoned Person", succeeded by her repeated outbursts in the dialogue which followed.

-She recorded two of her roles with D'Oyly Carte for HMV: Mad Margaret in Ruddigore (1924) and Melissa in Princess Ida (1925).
+She recorded two of her roles with D'Oyly Carte for His Master's Voice: Mad Margaret in Ruddigore (1924) and Melissa in Princess Ida (1925).